 On paper, digital health sounds like an easy enough concept – utilizing technological innovations to enhance the health and well-being of individuals.
 The reality, however, is something broader and more extensive.
-The term ‘digital health’ encompasses everything from ingestible sensors to wearable gadgets, from AI to mobile healthcare apps, from electronic records to robotic caregivers.
+The term ‘digital health’ encompasses everything from ingestible sensors to online blood tests, from AI to mobile healthcare apps and wearable gadgets, from electronic records to robotic caregivers.
 Various applications of digital transformation have permeated the healthcare sector through cultural change and disruptive technologies.

 Need for Digital Health

 The goals of digital health are complex and diverse – prevention of disease, reduction in healthcare costs, customization of medicines as per patient requirements, and assistance with monitoring and managing chronic conditions.

 In healthcare, these goals stand to benefit both healthcare providers and their patients.
 Data collection gives digital health the opportunity to improve patient lifestyles and maintain optimum health for longer.
 As a result, they require fewer physician visits.